genai-2025-07/Voyager-T800/README.md

 The application uses two environment files for configuration:

-- `.env` – for production application configs (DB credentials, app settings, etc.)
+- `.env` – Development-specific settings
-- `.env.dev` – for local development configs (DB credentials, app settings, etc.)
+- `.prod.env` – Production-specific settings

 **Do NOT put AWS credentials in these files!**